dsor-isr/Paper-PathFollowingSurvey/README.md

 	year = 2022,
 	month = {},
 	publisher = {{}},
-	author = {Hung Tuan and Francisco Rego and Joao Quintas and Joao Cruz and Marcelo Jacinto and David Souto and André Potes and Luis Sebastião and António Pascoal}, title = {A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments}, booktitle = {}
+	author = {Nguyen Hung and Francisco Rego and Joao Quintas and Joao Cruz and Marcelo Jacinto and David Souto and André Potes and Luis Sebastião and António Pascoal}, title = {A review of path following control strategies for autonomous robotic vehicles: theory, simulations, and experiments}, booktitle = {}
 }